-Vaughan Co. assembles and aligns the completed pump and motor assembly on a level surface at the factory and runs the pump at speed to measure dry-run vibration levels and to ensure that no metal-to-metal contact occurs.
+Vaughan Co. assembles and aligns the completed pump and motor assembly on a level surface at the factory and runs the pump at speed to measure dry-run vibration levels and to ensure that no metal-tometal contact occurs.
 If the base is not mounted to a level, flat surface in your installation, twisting of the base and pump could occur that can cause metal-to-metal hitting of the cutting parts during operation.
 Careful shimming is required to properly align the suction piping to the pump and to ensure that the pump base is level (not twisted) and properly aligned to the suction piping.
 As the pump is shimmed, turn the pump shaft over by hand to ensure that no metal-to-metal contact is occurring.
 If metal-to-metal contact is discovered during pump startup and actual pumping, additional shimming may be required to take additional twist out of the base and pump.
 Do not completely tighten the anchors until grouting is completed and is properly hardened.
-Note that this pump is expected to be mounted horizontally with no more than 0.2" rise per foot (+/- 1° of level).
-If mounted at an angle, both sets of bearings may not receive adequate oil lubrication.
-If this cannot be accomplished consult factory for other options.
+Note that this pump is expected to be mounted vertically with oil level filled to above the upper bearings.